IBM/detect-secrets-stream/README.md

 This repo has provided a utility module which enables an admin to do many routine tasks.
 The utility is invoked though `python -m detect_secrets_stream.util.secret_util`

 Running the utility requires several environment variables.
-You will first need to unlock secrets using `git-crypt`, then export the required environment variables.
-An example environment variable file (`.env.example`) has been prepared to help you.
+An example environment variable file (`.env.example`) has been provided.

 From a `fish` shell, you can do something like below